ariya/pico-jarvis/README.md

 * Which is closer to Singapor: Vietnam or Australia?
 * Who is the fictional spy 007?
 * Which country is known for IKEA?

+and also:

+* How is the weather in Jakarta?
+* What is the current temperature in Palo Alto?
+* Is it currently cloudy in Seattle?